AP Exclusive: Ukraine recovers bodies from steel-plant siege - KESQ

 KYIV, Ukraine (AP) — Russia has begun turning over the bodies of Ukrainian fighters killed at the Azovstal steelworks, the fortress-like plant in the destroyed city of Mariupol where their last-ditch stand became a symbol of resistance against Moscow’s invasion.

-Dozens of fighters’ bodies recovered from the bombed-out mill’s now Russian-occupied ruins have been transferred to the Ukrainian capital, Kyiv, where DNA testing is underway to identify the remains, said Maksym Zhorin, a military commander and former leader of the Azov Regiment.
+Dozens of the dead taken from the bombed-out mill’s now Russian-occupied ruins have been transferred to the Ukrainian capital, Kyiv, where DNA testing is underway to identify the remains, according to both a military leader and a spokeswoman for the Azov Regiment.

-The Azov Regiment was among the Ukrainian units that defended the factory for nearly three months before surrendering.
+The Azov Regiment was among the Ukrainian units that defended the steelworks for nearly three months before surrendering in May under relentless Russian attacks from the ground, sea and air.

+Zelenskyy also said Moscow’s forces intend to take the southeastern city of Zaporizhzhia, home to more than 700,000 people, a move that could severely weaken Ukraine’s standing and allow the Russian military to advance closer to the center of the country.

+“In the Zaporizhzhia region … there is the most threatening situation there,” Zelenskyy said.

-The fighters’ dogged defense of the steel mill frustrated the Kremlin’s objective of quickly capturing Mariupol and tied down Russian forces in the strategic port city.
-The defenders were hailed as heroes by Ukrainian President Volodymyr Zelenskyy.
+The Ukrainian fighters’ dogged defense of the steel mill frustrated the Kremlin’s objective of quickly capturing Mariupol and tied down Russian forces in the strategic port city.

-The last Azovstal holdouts, more than 2,400 fighters in all, finally relinquished the plant in May, marching out without weapons and carrying their wounded.
-The survivors’ fate in Russian hands is shrouded in uncertainty.
+The defenders’ fate in Russian hands is shrouded in uncertainty.
+Zelenskyy said more than than 2,500 fighters from the plant are being held prisoner, and Ukraine is working to win their release.

-The recovery of the fighters’ remains from the Azovstal ruins has not been announced by the Ukrainian government.
+The recovery of their remains from the Azovstal ruins has not been announced by the Ukrainian government, and Russian officials have not commented.
 But relatives of soldiers killed at the plant discussed the process with The Associated Press.

-The Ukrainian government’s Ministry for Reintegration of Occupied Territories on Saturday announced the first officially confirmed swap of troops’ bodies since the war began.
-It said the two sides exchanged 320 bodies in total, each getting back 160 sets of remains.

-The exchange took place Thursday on the front line in the Zaporizhzhia region of southern Ukraine.
-Parts of that region are under Russian control, as is Mariupol, farther to the east on the Sea of Azov.
+Ukraine on Saturday announced the first officially confirmed swap of its military dead since the war began.
+It said the two sides exchanged 320 bodies in all, each getting back 160 sets of remains.
+The swap took place Thursday on the front line in the Zaporizhzhia region.

-But ministry’s the three-paragraph statement gave no details about where the bodies were recovered from and didn’t mention Azovstal.
-Contacted Monday for further comment, the Ukrainian ministry provided no other immediate details.
-Russian officials haven’t commented on the swap.

-The Avoz Regiment is a National Guard unit that grew out of a group called the Azov Battalion, formed in 2014 as one of many volunteer brigades that arose to fight Russia-backed separatists in eastern Ukraine.
-The Azov Battalion drew initial fighters from far-right circles.
+Anna Holovko, a spokeswoman for the Azov Regiment, said all 160 of the Ukrainian bodies turned over by the Russians were from the Azovstal ruins.
+She said that at least 52 of those bodies are thought to be the remains of Azov Regiment soldiers.

-Zhorin, the former Azov Regiment leader now co-commanding a Kyiv-based military unit, confirmed that remains recovered from Azovstal were among those exchanged in the swap.
+Maksym Zhorin, a former Azov Regiment leader now co-commanding a Kyiv-based military unit, confirmed that bodies from the steel plant were among those exchanged.

-Bodies were recovered last week from the mill and some were severely burned, he said.
+Viacheslav Drofa said the remains of his elder brother, Dmitry Lisen, did not appear to be among those recovered so far.
+He added that some of the dead were severely burned.

-The mother of a soldier killed in a Russian airstrike on the plant said the Azov Regiment telephoned her and said that her son’s body might be among those that have been transferred to Kyiv.
+The mother of a soldier killed in an airstrike on the plant said the Azov Regiment telephoned her and said her son’s body might be among those transferred to Kyiv.
 The mother did not want her or her son to be identified by name, saying she feared that discussing the recovery process might disrupt it.

-She tearfully referred to her son as a hero and said she wants to be able to lay his remains to rest.

-In other developments Monday, Ukraine’s efforts to resist Russia’s invasion loomed large over D-Day commemorations in France, where the 78th anniversary of the Normandy invasion was marked.
+In other developments Monday, Ukraine’s efforts to fight off Russia’s invasion loomed large over D-Day commemorations in France, where the 78th anniversary of the Normandy invasion was marked.

 “The fight in Ukraine is about honoring these veterans of World War II,” Army Gen. Mark Milley, chairman of the U.S. Joint Chiefs of Staff, said at the American Cemetery of Colleville-sur-Mer, overlooking Omaha Beach in Normandy.